aplteam/MarkAPL/Docs/MarkAPL.md

 #### checkFootnotes

-This parameter is of interest only for APL programmers.
+This parameter is of interest only to APL programmers.

 Boolean.
 The default depends on `debug`.
-If this is 1 the `Process` method checks all footnotes and reports any problems on `ns.report`.
+For example, if this is 1 the `Process` method checks all footnotes and reports any problems on `ns.report`.

 #### checkLinks

-This parameter is of interest only for APL programmers.
+This parameter is of interest only to APL programmers.

 Boolean.
 The default depends on `debug`.
 If this is 1 the `Process` method checks the internal (bookmark) links and reports any problems on `ns.report` (APL programmers only).